How I Learned Data Science in 6 Months

-Everyone’s journey to become a data scientist is different, and the learning curve will vary depending on many factors, including time availability, prior knowledge, the tools you use, etc. One learner shares his story about how he became a data scientist in 6 months with Dataquest.
-Here’s how his journey began:
+Everyone’s journey to become a data scientist is different, and the learning curve will vary depending on many factors, including time availability, prior knowledge, the tools you use, etc. One learner shares her story about how she became a data scientist in 6 months with Dataquest.
+Here’s how her journey began:

 As the title suggests, this is an analysis project on my Dataquest journey that allowed me to learn Data Science in less than 6 months.
 I’m really excited to have finished this project just in time before the new year came!
 What’s a better way to send off 2020 than a thorough look-back at my focus of the year?